 Unremarkable work is not sustainable emotionally and/or financially.
 You know you are in unremarkable work if you’re feeling drained most of the time.
 Remarkable work is work that offers both economic and emotional benefits.
 Time out for a gentle reminder that these benefits can only be defined for you by you.
 Your umbrella won’t be constructed of the same goals or rewards as anyone else’s.

-Under the umbrella of remarkable work there are two types of work – soul work and bridge work.
-Soul work is the best possible use of you passions and purpose.
+Under the umbrella of remarkable work, there are two types of work – soul work and bridge work.
+Soul work is the best possible use of your passions and purpose.
 I believe everyone can figure out their own version of soul work if they’re willing to make the search a priority.
 Defining your soul work is the goal of Career Yoga and a key to mastering your own career.
 Bridge work is work that allows you to pursue your soul work.
 Sometimes bridge work provides the education you need to make your soul work a professional pursuit.
 At other times, this work provides financial support so you can pursue your vision of soul work.
 Sometimes it can provide both.
 For example, I have clients who know their soul work is to create their own businesses.
 The bridge to that is often working for another entrepreneur in a similar business to learn the ropes before moving out on their own.

 Here are the questions related to alignment: